Frequently Asked Questions

 Prescriptions for reimbursed drugs

-Can a doctor give a prescription for reimbursable drugs at a commercial visit?
+Can a doctor issue a prescription for reimbursable drugs at a commercial visit?

 As a rule, a doctor from a commercial visit has the ability to issue a prescription for reimbursed drugs, but this does not apply to all preparations.
 The list of reimbursed products, the amount of reimbursement, the criteria for granting reimbursement and who can issue a prescription with reimbursement are determined by law.
 Some reimbursed prescriptions can only be issued from the advice of the National Health Service.